Email Validation Testing: Test 9 Different Types of Emails

 #3) Due Date Notifications

-This is to remind the user about the action to take in a particular number of days.
-This usually is the bill payments, taking action on pending items (example: accepting or rejecting the invite to some event in a particular number of days, submitting forms, etc..).
+This is to remind the user about the actions to be taken in a particular number of days.
+This usually involves bill payments, taking action on pending items (example: accepting or rejecting an invite to an event for a particular number of days, submitting forms, etc..).

 Validation points are as below:

-• If email notifies about a number of due days then the number should be either zero or more, zero days meant to be the current date the due is.
+• If the email notifies about the number of due days then the number should be either zero or higher, zero days is meant to be the current date the due date is.
 It should not be in negative numbers.
-If email notifies about a Due date (Calendar date) then the date should be either the current one or the future.
+If the email notifies you about a Due date (Calendar date) then the date should be either the current one or the future.

 • Type of action

-• Check what is the type of action required.
-It should very clearly state what kind of action that user has to take.
-Be it the bill payment, submissions, feedbacks, etc.
+• Check what type of action is required.
+It should very clearly state what kind of action the user has to take.
+Be it bill payment, submissions, feedback, etc.

 Due Date Email